r10u3/lego_rc_ir_multitool/README.md

-# Lego:tm: Power Functions & Raspberry Pi
+# LEGO:tm: Power Functions & Raspberry Pi
 <em>Last updated: 10/31/2023</em>

 ## Important
-**This project is not very practical.** It mostly shows the tools available and my own journey through these tools.
+**This project is not very practical as it is.** But if you want to control output through a LEGO Power Functions RC Receiver, you have the code and tools to do it.
+This project shows the tools available and my own journey through these tools.
 You don't need all four tools.
 You only need one.
 But the tools are available for you to pick the tool and mode you prefer and import only those.

 **This project is complete.** I will maintain it if bugs appear, but it has been tested successfully and is finished.
 I am open to ideas for new features, but do not guarantee them.

 ## Introduction

-This project is part of using a Raspberry Pi as a [Lego:tm: PowerFunctions](docs/Lego_Protocol.md) controller.
+This project is part of using a Raspberry Pi as a [LEGO:tm: PowerFunctions](docs/LEGO_Protocol.md) controller.
 In my case, I use a headless Raspberry Pi 1 version 2, with Raspbian Bullseye.
 I also use a simple transmitter using an IR LED and a simple circuit (see [rc_transmitter](docs/rc_transmitter.md) for more details).
-> **Note:** Technically, the app can use any remote configuration, not just Lego.
+> **Note:** Technically, the app can use any remote configuration, not just LEGO.
 Except for the IR_RPiGPIO which is coded for pulse distance encoding ([see pulse distance modulation](https://www.phidgets.com/docs/IR_Remote_Control_Guide)).
 Although it should be open to any pulse distance encoding.
 The IR_PiIR tool, on the other hand, is hardcoded for 16 bits for the RAW mode.

 ### 1. Tools
 There are four IR tools that I found that work with Python and I use in this project (in the order I learnt them):
 * LIRC:
-  - LIRC is a package that allows you to decode and send infra-red signals of many (but not all) commonly used remote controls.
+  - LIRC is a package that allows you to decode and **send** infra-red signals of many (but not all) commonly used remote controls.
+You can create your own as well.
-  - Recent linux kernels make it possible to use some IR remote controls as regular input devices.
+  - Recent linux kernels make it possible to use some IR remote controls as regular input devices or as output devices.
 Sometimes this makes LIRC redundant.
 However, LIRC offers more flexibility and functionality and is still the right tool in a lot of scenarios.
   - LIRC accepts commands for IR signals to be sent if the hardware supports this.
   - Commands must match the keycode in the keymap file.
     - Keymaps are provided
     - Keymaps must be placed in /etc/lirc/lircd.conf.d/
   - [lirc.org](https://www.lirc.org/)
 * <code>ir-ctl</code>
-  - ir-ctl is a tool that allows one to list the features of a lirc device, set its options, receive raw IR, and send IR.
+  - ir-ctl is a tool that allows one to list the features of a lirc device, set its options, receive raw IR (using <code>ir-keytable</code>), and **send** IR (using <code>**ir-ctl**</code>).
   - IR can be sent as the keycode of a keymap, using a scancode, or using a raw IR file.
     - In this app, we only coded for keycodes on keymaps.
     - Keymaps are provided.
   - [<code>ir-ctl</code> - Man Page](https://www.mankier.com/1/ir-ctl)
 * PiIR
-  - PiIR is a client program for pigpio, a hardware-timed GPIO library that records and plays IR remote control code.
+  - PiIR is a client program for pigpio that records and plays IR remote control code.
   - PiIR provides both command-line and programmatic control.
     - We use python programmatic control.
   - IR can be sent as the keycode of a keymap, or using a scancode in hexadecimal format.
-    - In this app, we coded for keycodes on keymaps and 16 bit scancodes.
+    - In this app, we coded for keycodes on keymaps, hexadecimal strings and 16 bit integer scancodes.
     - Keymaps are provided.
   - [PiIR 0.2.5](https://pypi.org/project/PiIR/) by Takeshi Sone
 * PiGPIO